baixianger/Back-End-Development-With-.NET/README.md

-# coursera_dotnet_simple-api
+# Back-End Development with .NET

-Peer-graded Assignment: Project: Building a Simple API with Copilot Clone this Git Repo : https://github.com/ce-shyam21/coursera_dotnet_simple-api.git Or Download Zip.
+## Final Project: Building a Simple API with Copilot

 ✅ Run It
 dotnet run